shawjef3/DepthFirst/README.md

 println(vv_)
 ```

-## StacklessList
+## DepthFirstList

-StacklessList demonstrates a data structure that is inherently stackless.
-You can use StacklessList as you would List, although there are odd performance characteristics.
-For instance, if you append to the end of a StacklessList, it forces execution.
+DepthFirstList demonstrates a data structure that is inherently depth first.
+You can use DepthFirstList as you would List, although there are odd performance characteristics.
+For instance, if you append to the end of a DepthFirstList, it forces execution.

 # CPU Benchmarks

 I have run benchmarks using various sizes of `Vector[Int]`s, various numbers of `flatMap`s of `x => Vector(x)`, and on a few different CPUs.
-Generally speaking, if you are using collections on the order of ______, or have _ or more flatMaps, you'll gain 10% by using `Stackless`.
+Generally speaking, if you are using collections on the order of ______, or have _ or more flatMaps, you'll gain 10% by using `DepthFirst`.
 The benefit increases as the collection size increases, the number of flatMaps increases, or the amount of cache your CPU has increases.

 Following are graphs of the % improvement you can expect from overhead coming from your collection operations.
 I apologize for the inconsistent colors.
 I'll try to improve them in the future.